JWDebler/nanopore_LSK109_assembly/README.md

 ## Parameters

 ```

     --reads <glob>
         Required
-    A folder containing two files per sample.
-The basename of the file is used as the sample ID and must contain `duplex` and `simplex`.
-Example of file name: `Sample1.duplex.fastq.gz`, `Sample1.simplex.fastq.gz`.
+        A folder containing 1 files per sample.
+        The basename of the file is used as the sample ID.

+        Example of file names: `Sample1.fastq.gz`, `Sample2.fastq.gz`.
+        (Default: a folder called `reads/`)

---genomeSize
+    --genomeSize <glob>
-    Default: 42m
-    Used by the assemblers to calculate read coverage
+        not required
+        Size of genome, for example "42m" (Default: 42m)

     --medakaModel <glob>
-    Default: r1041_e82_400bps_sup_v4.2.0 (kit 14, sup, 5 kHz)
+        not required
-    The model that was used during basecalling.
+        Which basecaller model was used?
-    r1041_e82_400bps_sup_v4.1.0 (kit 14, sup, 4 kHz)
-    r941_min_sup_g507 (LSK109, sup, 4kHz)
+        r941_min_sup_g507 (kit109, sup)
+        (Default: r941_min_sup_g507)

+    --minlen
+        Min read length to keep for assembly
+        (Default: 1000)

+    --quality
+        Min read q-score to keep for read filtering
+        (Default: 10)

     --outdir <path>
-    Default: `assembly`
         The directory to store the results in.
+        (Default: `assembly`)
 ```